LinHungShi/GCNetwork/README.md

 # Geometry and Context Network
-This project implements the GCNetwork developed by Kendal, et al(2017).
+This project reimplements the GCNetwork developed by Kendal, et al(2017).
 Currently, we only train with the Middlebury 2014 dataset for indoor object depth localization.

 ### Directories: